lrusso/Emulatrix/README.md

 https://emulatrix.lrusso.com.ar

-## Important: After clicking in 'Open ROM'
+## IMPORTANT: After clicking in 'Open ROM'

 | PLATFORM  | HOW TO PLAY A GAME?  | FILE FORMAT | NOTE |
 | :------------ |:---------------:| :-----:| :-----:|